How much is your car worth?

 The XC40’s pre-crash front seatbelts will tighten automatically in the event the vehicle detects an impending crash, improving protection against injury significantly.
 The QX30 doesn’t offer pre-crash pretensioners.

 Both the XC40 and QX30 have child safety locks to prevent children from opening the rear doors.
-The XC40 offers optional power child safety locks, allowing the driver to activate and deactivate them from the driver's seat and to know when they're engaged.
+The XC40 has power child safety locks, allowing the driver to activate and deactivate them from the driver's seat and to know when they're engaged.
 The QX30’s child locks have to be individually engaged at each rear door with a manual switch.
 The driver can’t know the status of the locks without opening the doors and checking them.

 The XC40 has a standard Whiplash Protection System (WHIPS), which use a specially designed seat to protect the driver and front passenger from whiplash.
 During a rear-end collision, the WHIPS allows the backrest to travel backwards to cushion the occupants and the headrests move forward to prevent neck and spine injuries.
 At the same time the pretensioning seatbelts fire, removing slack from the belts.
 The QX30 doesn’t offer a whiplash protection system.